alexandergall/bf-sde-nixpkgs/README.md

 a traditional package manager.
 Nix uses a two-stage process when building packages.
 The first stage is called a _derivation_.
 It is the direct result of evaluating a Nix expression that contains the build recipe of a software component.
-Like everythig Nix produces, it is a file stored in `/nix/store` but with the suffix `.drv` to distinguish them from actual packages.
-It is not the package itself but an ecoding of the procedure that needs to be executed to perform the build (i.e. it the build script to execute, `make` and `configure` flags etc).
+Like everything Nix produces, it is a file stored in `/nix/store` but with the suffix `.drv` to distinguish them from actual packages.
+It is not the package itself but an encoding of the procedure that needs to be executed to perform the build (i.e. it the build script to execute, `make` and `configure` flags etc).
 The process of generating the `.drv` file is also called _instantiation_ of the derivation.